Emik03/KeepCoding/Documentation/PathManager.GetPath.g+hbdyae81kNmq6jUuelvg.md

 #### [KeepCoding](index.md 'index')
 ### [KeepCoding](KeepCoding.md 'KeepCoding').[PathManager](PathManager.md 'KeepCoding.PathManager')
 ## PathManager.GetPath(string) Method
 Finds the path of a given file within the mod caller.
+You need to specify the extensions of the file too, otherwise the file cannot be found.
 ```csharp
 public static string GetPath(string file);
 ```